25 Things I Quit in Order to Simplify

 I've stopped allowing negativity inside my bubble.

-This is the number one thing that helped me shift from being someone who was miserable, depressed, anxious, and not thriving—to someone who feels genuinely happy and deeply grateful for where I am today.
+This is the number one thing that helped me change from being someone who was miserable, depressed, anxious, and not thriving, into someone who feels happy and deeply grateful for where I am today.

 2. I Quit Facebook

-The only reason I’ve kept any Facebook presence at all is so I can run ads for promotions if I want to.
-And even that?
-I haven’t done in over a year.
+The only reason I've kept any Facebook presence at all is so I can run ads for promotions if I want to.
+Even that hasn't happened in over a year.

 3. I Quit Offering Things I Don't Want to Fulfill